 The Arbequina olive originally comes from Catalonia in Spain.
 The Arbequina trees are small but prolific!
 They have beautiful weeping branches and resist frost well.
 Plus, the small, round fruit these trees produces ripens relatively early in the season compared to other varietals.
 These are some of the reasons that the Arbequina is our most-grown olive varietal.

 The other reason we grow the Arbequina in such high volumes is, of course, because of the superior oil it produces!
 The flavor of the Arbequina olive lends itself perfectly to an everyday extra virgin olive oil.
 It is fresh and fruity, known for flavors of tropical fruit and fresh artichoke.
-It has a medium level of bitterness and mild pungency, but is delicate enough to make it approachable to everyone.
+It has a medium level of bitterness and mild pungency, but is delicate enough to make it approachable to everyone and a great addition to almost every recipe.

 Like Arbequina, the small Arbosana olive originated in Spain.
 The olives may look quite similar to Arbequina – they are also rather small and round – but there are significant differences in their flavor profile and when in the season they’re harvested.
 On the tree you can tell them apart because Arbosana olives cluster like grapes and look paler in color.